freeCodeCamp/awesome-quincy-larson-emails/README.md

 3. Which tech CEO would make the best supervillain?
 (8 minute read): http://bit.ly/2nOosVJ

 Bonus: I learned a ton from Robert Scoble’s insightful new book: “The Fourth Transformation: How Augmented Reality & Artificial Intelligence Will Change Everything” (5 hour listen): http://amzn.to/2mKbbNW

+### March 30, 2017
+1. How scientists used software to reconnect a paralyzed man's hands to his brain (4 minute read): http://bit.ly/2nBZfjK

+2. How to set up a VPN in 10 minutes for free, and why you urgently need one (10 minute read): http://bit.ly/2nOaNAP

+3. Recreating legendary 8-bit video game music using Tone.js and the web audio API (15 minute read): http://bit.ly/2nO2XYf

+Bonus: I'm currently listening to "Algorithms to Live By: The Computer Science of Human Decisions."
+This book is a fascinating mash-up of technology and psychology (12 hour listen): http://amzn.to/2nNQ5Bl

 ### March 23, 2017
 1. What I learned from Stack Overflow’s massive survey of 64,000 developers (4 minute read): http://bit.ly/2o8nfsn